Toba-O/EarlyBird/README.md

 Visit the [official FAQ page](https://toba-o.github.io/EarlyBird/support/) for answers to commonly asked questions.

-For questions that are not answered by the FAQ, seek the [EarlyBird guide](https://toba-o.github.io/EarlyBird/documentation/) for assistance<!-- Add walter guide link -->
+For questions that are not answered by the FAQ, seek the [EarlyBird guide](https://toba-o.github.io/EarlyBird/documentation/) for assistance, or the live chat on the bottom corner of each page

 If you experience any issues, file a [GitHub Issue](https://github.com/Toba-O/EarlyBird/issues).